-- Sending harassing emails, IMs or text messages - Posting insulting or slanderous messages to online message boards - Posting harmful messages to social networking sites (such as Facebook) - Pretending to be someone else by breaking into an email account or starting a new one, and sending cruel or embarrassing emails. - Getting personal information about someone (pretending to be a friend) and then forwarding that information on to others online. - Developing web pages to expose and promote harmful content. - Recording class sessions, teacher or student video or audio, either through the Zoom application, other web-based applications, local software applications, or personal devices (cell phones, tablets, etc.), without permission or consent.
+- Sending harassing emails, IMs or text messages - Posting insulting or slanderous messages to online message boards - Posting harmful messages to social networking sites - Pretending to be someone else by breaking into an email account or starting a new one, and sending cruel or embarrassing emails. - Getting personal information about someone (pretending to be a friend) and then forwarding that information on to others online. - Developing web pages to expose and promote harmful content. - Recording class sessions, teacher or student video or audio, through web-based applications, local software applications, or personal devices (cell phones, tablets, etc.), without permission or consent.